 There are many fishing techniques and situations that only a good baitcasting reel can handle.
 Tossing heavy deep diving crankbaits, flipping and pitching jigs or creature baits and power fishing spinnerbaits all require a strong, smooth casting baitcaster.
 Other benefits include:Needing More Power

-Fishing certain baits requires a powerful baitcaster with a good drag and a slower gear ratio to winch fish out of cover.
+Fishing certain baits requires a powerful baitcaster with a good drag and a slower gear ratio to winch fish out of cover and be able to use baitcasting reels for catfish.
 A reel with good power will allow you to fish heavier baits in heavy cover and still be strong enough to drag fish up and out of it.
 A spinning reel will not and cannot provide enough power for these applications.Using Heavier Line

-Anytime you are fishing in heavy cover or are fishing for big fish in open water, you need to use heavy line.
+Anytime you are fishing in heavy cover or are fishing for big fish in open water, you need to use heavy line and use the best baitcasting reels for flipping.
 Although some off-shore spinning reels can handle big line, baitcasters are made for heavy pound test.
 The in-line setup of the spool through the rods guides lets the line peel off easier giving you effortless, smooth casts even with lines over 25 pound test.More Casting Control

 Lure presentation is vital to maximizing your catch rate especially for bass fishing.
 Being able to present a lure in a tight spot like under docks or overhangs will greatly improve your day on the water.
 Baitcasting reels give you unmatched control and accuracy when skipping jigs under docks or casting to specific targets.